-• VIBRATION WHEN SAILING - If an annoying vibration develops when sailing, the cause and solution is similar to the item above - just much subtler - not caused by engine vibration but by the slightly loose rudder and a harmonic that has developed.
+VIBRATION WHEN SAILING - If an annoying vibration develops when sailing, the cause and solution is similar to the item above - just much subtler - not caused by engine vibration but by the slightly loose rudder and a harmonic that has developed.
 The solution is to add a bit of weight to the Tiller - not too much as that would affect the Hydrovane performance.

-Try putting a bilge pump handle in the hole of the tiller, or use a bungee chord to add a little pressure on the Tiller.
+Try putting a bilge pump handle in the hole of the tiller.
+If that doesn't lessen the harmonic sound, add shaft zincs or something heavier.